 Executive Vice President

-Hannah leads teams at State Street focused on strategy, client onboarding, brand, media relations, content marketing, internal communications, digital and client experience.
+Hannah leads teams at State Street focused on strategy, client onboarding, brand, media relations, content marketing, digital and client experience.
 She is a member of the Company’s Management Committee, its senior-most strategy and policy-making team.

 Prior to joining State Street in 1998, Hannah was marketing director for the Money Matters Institute, an initiative supported by the United Nations, the World Bank and private sector companies to foster sustainable development in emerging economies.
 Earlier in her career Hannah owned and operated a public relations firm in London.
 She moved to the US as communications director of the World Economic Development Congress in Washington, DC.